To find the top fx brokers

 To assess both of these forex brokers, we will begin with cost.
 Comparing two fx brokers on cost is not easy.
 First, not every broker publicizes their average spreads.
 And, for the brokers that do publish their data, the formulas used to calculate average spreads can vary.
 Furthermore, the currency pair you are trading can impact cost, as well as the execution policies of the broker.
 Dealing desk or no dealing desk?
 The list goes on and on.
 To make comparing cost easy, we have a star rating that takes everything into account.
 City Index is a better option with a 4.00 star rating over Plus500's 3.00 star rating.

-Overall, City Index comes out on top with 4.50 stars over Plus500's 3.00 stars.
+Overall, City Index boasts 4.50 stars versus Plus500's 3.00 stars.
 And, when it comes to individual category awards, both City Index and Plus500 found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research, Best in Class - Customer Service, Best in Class - Active Trading, Best in Class - Mobile Trading and Best in Class - Investor Education in 2018.